 The Wildlife Habitat, which essentially features the items seen from Paradise Garden Buffet, is a draw for this family-friendly resort.
 But let’s face it, it isn’t much to hold a child’s attention for long.

 Likely, young kids would be happier at a themed hotel such as Circus Circus, which carries the circus theme throughout the complex and is filled with rides and attractions.
 Or the Excalibur is a good choice for families, which is a colorful castle full of knights.
-As for the Flamingo, it’s better suited to gamblers and partiers given the X Burlesque show, the Friday night event called Electric Safari for the LGBT community, and the GO Pool which features DJ’s and pool parties, and is considered to be a day club for guests aged 21 and over.
+As for the Flamingo, it’s better suited to gamblers and partiers given the X Burlesque show, Ru Paul’s Drag Race Live, and the many, many bars.

 Rooms and suites come in a variety of configurations and price points with the main differences being room size, bed size, and view, as well as smoking and non-smoking options.

 However, the most popular (and usually the room included with vacation packages) is the Deluxe Double Queen, which can be substituted for a King Bed pending availability.
 Essentially, this is a standard room with 2 queen beds, a corner chair, a small desk area, flat-screen TV, and a standard bathroom with tub and shower, toilet, and sink.

 If you’re booking online and are seeing photos that look like a suite with a separate bedroom and living area, it’s best to question it before booking because you might be led astray.
 (This is where booking with a travel agent is beneficial because you’ll be told exactly what you’re getting).

 If paying more isn’t a problem, upgrading to a suite will increase the room size and amenities and will likely add a better view.
 Rates are reasonable but fluctuate throughout the year depending on demand during peak and off-peak season.
 If booking a vacation package with a flight and a rental car, it’s best to shop around.